 Nightrise at Banff Gondola

 Nightrise is back for another year on Sulphur Mountain.
 This multi-sensory winter experience merges multimedia, storytelling and nature to tell the story of the Stoney Nakoda people and their impact on the town of Banff.
-The displays start on November 17 and stay until December 31 (excluding November 21 and 22).
+The displays start on November 18 and stay until March 30!

 The event itself doesn’t cost money, but you do need to buy gondola tickets to reach the summit.
 The journey fuses together vibrant lights, music and soundscapes – all from the moment you step into your gondola.